Division of Hotels and Restaurants

 Florida law defines a vacation rental as

-. . . any unit or group of units in a condominium, cooperative or time share plan or any individually or collectively owned single-family, two-family, or four-family house or dwelling unit that is also a transient public lodging establishment.
+. . . any unit or group of units in a condominium, cooperative or time share plan or any individually or collectively owned single-family, two-family, three-family or four-family house or dwelling unit that is also a transient public lodging establishment.
 [Section 509.242(1)(c), Florida Statutes (FS)]

 The Division of Hotels and Restaurants licenses vacation rentals in one of the following classifications:

 - A SINGLE license may include one single-family house or townhouse, or a unit or group of units within a single building that are owned and operated by the same individual person or entity.
 A single license is not issued to a licensed agent.

 - A GROUP license is a license issued to a licensed agent to cover all rooms or units within a building or group of buildings in a single complex.

 - A COLLECTIVE license is issued to a licensed agent who represents a collective group of units found on separate locations.
 A collective license is limited to 75 units or less and is restricted to counties within one district.